mozilla/marketplace-frontend-docs/docs/topics/framework.rst

-Marketplace Framework is an in-house MVC framework comprised of `AMD modules <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_ and `Nunjucks templates <https://http://mozilla.github.io/nunjucks/>`_ that allows us to performant single-page apps.
+Marketplace Framework is an in-house MVC framework comprised of `AMD modules <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_ and `Nunjucks templates <https://http://mozilla.github.io/nunjucks/>`_ that allows us build to performant single-page apps.
 We'll go over in-depth what the Marketplace Framework looks like.

 If you are curious why we have our own framework, and not use something like Backbone or Angular?
 Simply put for Backbone, it had a lot stuff we didn't need